 Triholonics is a systems science based on the study of holons.

 In the diagram below the darker dotted lines represent a holon; it is both contained as well as containing.
 An atom is an example of a holon as it is both a whole to other parts like protons, electrons, neutrons, quarks, etc, as well as being a part of a molecule.
 It’s nothing but holon turtles all the way down baby!

-Systems science is an interdisciplinary field that studies the properties and dynamics of systems in the natural world.
+Systems science is an interdisciplinary field that studies the properties and dynamics of systems.
 The purpose of systems science is to understand different phenomenon through the lens of systems.
 All of the sciences; physics, chemistry, biology, sociology, psychology etc; can be explored through the lens of systems science.
-A system is just a hierarchy of holons.

 The holon is an interesting concept that has been explored by many people over the years, although its utility so far has been relatively insignificant, as evidenced by the fact that few people even know the term.
 I believe however that most people have missed the most radical aspect of a holon which is this; a holon is itself a holon!

 Whilst the concept of a holon is a constructed distinction I believe this triadic pattern is inherent in the architecture of living systems.
 Purpose, choice, and agency as well as self-referentiality and cognition are all examples of 3-term systems.
-None of these are possible within a dyadic system as 2-term causality (ie. simple stimulus-response pairings) is not capable of choice or novelty.
+None of these are possible within a dyadic system as 2-term causality (ie. simple stimulus-response pairings) is not capable of free will or novelty.

 This also sheds light onto the essential relationship between 2-term static systems and 3-term dynamic ones.
 An example of this is an explanation of the relationship between entropy and negentropy.
 Both entropy and negentropy (sometimes also called syntropy) are interdependent parts of the creative and expansive phenomenon of the universe.
 The dyadic system is fundamentally static and habitual in nature, whereas the triadic system is dynamic and creative.
 Without one another, the essential ratcheting mechanism of the increasing complexity and capability of evolution would not be possible.